ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 ### Inserting data into a table

 `loadData`, `loadUpdateData` - download data from CSV file. *loadUpdate* loads data using the UPSERT command.
-Data will be automatically converted to the required types, taking into account the strict typing in {{db-short-name}}.
+Data will be automatically converted to the required types, taking into account the strict typing in {{ ydb-short-name }}.

 `insert` is a changeset that performs a single insert into a table.
 The value can be specified in the `value` field, for example, `<column name="timestamp_column" value="2023-07-31T17:00:00.123123Z"/>`.